Scaling Recommender Transformers to One Billion Parameters: Model architecture

 \subsection{Fine-tuning}

 There are multiple ways to adapt our pre-trained model to downstream tasks.
-In this work, we focus on downstream fine-tuning and leave other potential methods for future work.
+In this work, we focus on fine-tuning and leave other adaptation methods for future work.

 Our primary downstream objective is item reranking.
-A widely adopted approach is impression-aware pointwise training\,\cite{hstu}, defined as:
+A widely adopted training approach is impression-aware pointwise training\,\cite{hstu}, defined as:

-with: \begin{itemize} \item where user $u$ is shown item $i$ and provides feedback $f$ (e.g., a like), \item $\phi_\theta(u,i)$ is a ranking model that incorporates user–item features~\cite{dlrm}. \end{itemize} In practice, the pointwise loss can be replaced by pairwise or listwise alternatives depending on the application.
+where user $u$ is shown item $i$ and provides feedback $f$ (e.g., a like), and $\phi_\theta(u,i)$ is a ranking model that incorporates user, item, and user-item features\,\cite{dlrm}.

+In practice, the pointwise loss can be replaced by pairwise or listwise alternatives depending on the application.
+In our production setting, we use a pairwise ranking objective, which is discussed in more detail in Section~\ref{sec:dataset}.

 Conceptually, this ranking objective aligns with the pre-training goal of modeling feedback $\mathcal{P}(\text{feedback} \mid \text{history}, \text{context}, \text{item})$.
-However, practical considerations and task-specific constraints motivate a separate fine-tuning procedure: \begin{itemize} \item \textbf{Domain shift and impression-awareness.} Our pre-training domain is broader than the final task domain: the model is initially exposed to feedback across all contexts (including purely organic ones), whereas the final ranking only needs to predict feedback on recommended items (impressions). \item \textbf{Daily inference.} Pre-training assumes zero delay for data delivery and relies on resource-intensive real-time inference.
+However, practical considerations and task-specific constraints motivate a separate fine-tuning procedure: \begin{itemize} \item \textbf{Domain shift.} Our pre-training domain is broader than the final task domain: the model is initially exposed to feedback across all contexts (including purely organic ones), whereas the final ranking only needs to predict feedback for recommended items.
+During fine-tuning, we restrict training to items with recommendation-based contexts. \item \textbf{Daily inference.} Pre-training assumes zero delay for data delivery and relies on resource-intensive real-time inference.
 Due to efficiency concerns, we prefer to offload computation to offline batch workloads.
-A common approach \cite{pinnerformer} is to train a two-tower model: we compute user and item embeddings once per day, store user embeddings in a key–value system, then use dot products at serving time. \item \textbf{Causal pre-training.} Simulating delivery latency or adopting groupwise losses during pre-training would require more complex attention masking schemes.
+A common approach\,\cite{pinnerformer} is to train a two-tower model with simulated data delivery delay: we compute user and item embeddings once per day, store user embeddings in a key-value system, then use dot products at serving time. \item \textbf{Causal pre-training.} Simulating 24-hour data delivery delay or adopting complex pairwise or listwise ranking losses during pre-training would require more complex attention masking schemes.
 In contrast, our fine-tuning procedure retains the simple causal masking used during pre-training. \end{itemize}